JacksonAllan/Verstable/README.md

 - Fast, tombstone-free deletions: Deletions, which usually require tombstones in quadratic-probing hash tables, are tombstone-free and only move, at most, one existing key.

-- Consistently fast iteration: The separate metadata array allows keys in sparsely populated tables to be found without incurring the frequent cache misses that would result from traversing the buckets array.
+- Fast iteration: The separate metadata array allows keys in sparsely populated tables to be found without incurring the frequent cache misses that would result from traversing the buckets array.

 The generic API available in C11 is based on the extendible-`_Generic` mechanism detailed [here](https://github.com/JacksonAllan/CC/blob/main/articles/Better_C_Generics_Part_1_The_Extendible_Generic.md).